These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to Golikova, Russia will begin evacuating its citizens from the Chinese provinces of Wuhan and Hubei, where there are 300 and 341 Russians respectively.

-The Singapore Ministry of Health has reported four new cases of the novel coronavirus, bringing the citywide total to 81 confirmed cases.
+Singapore’s Ministry of Health reported three new cases of the novel coronavirus on Wednesday, bringing the nationwide total to 84 confirmed cases.

+Among them are two women, aged 57 and 35, and a 54-year-old man.
+None of the patients has any recent travel history to China.

-The first case is a 57-year-old woman with no recent travel to China and links to the cluster of cases with the Grace Assembly of God church.
+The 35-year-old woman is linked to a 28-year-old man connected to the cluster at the Grace Assembly of God church.

-The second case is 35-year-old woman from Malaysia with no recent travel to China and is a relative of a previously diagnosed patient.

-The third case is a 38-year-old woman with no recent travel to China.
-She works in an administrative role at Singapore’s National University Hospital but has not interacted with patients since the onset of symptoms, the ministry said.

-South Korea announced 20 new cases of the novel coronavirus on Wednesday, according to the country’s Centers for Disease Control and Prevention.
+South Korea reported its first death from the novel coronavirus on Thursday in a statement from the country’s Centers for Disease Control and Prevention (KCDC).

-That is the biggest jump for South Korea in a single day.

-According to a government news release, 13 of the initial 15 are from the Daegu area in the country’s southeast.
+The deceased was among 22 new confirmed cases, bringing the country’s total to 104 on Thursday.

+Among these 22 new cases, 21 are from the south of the country and one is from Seoul, according to the KCDC.

 Spain (at least 2 cases)